gnebehay/parser/README.md

 All of the standard math operators are left-associative, meaning that `3+2+1` should be interpreted as `((3+2)+1)`.
 For addition, getting this right is not super-crucial, as additions anyway are commutative.
-However, once you start playing around with subtractions (or divisions), this becomes really important, as you definitely want `3-2-1` to evaluate to `0` and not to `(3-(2-1))=2`.
+However, once you start playing around with subtractions (or divisions) this becomes really important as you definitely want `3-2-1` to evaluate to `0` and not to `(3-(2-1))=2`.
-Indeed, this is something that I overlooked in the first version.
+Indeed, this aspect is something that I overlooked in the first version.

-Now, interestingly in vanilla LL(1) parsing there is no support for left recursion.
+Interestingly, in vanilla LL(1) parsing there is no support for left recursion.
 As you saw before, we actually had to rewrite all left recursions using right recursions.
 However, left-associativity essentially means using left recursions and right-associativity means using right recursions.
-If you just blindly use right recursions like I did, then suddenly all your operators are right-associative.
+If you just blindly use right recursions like I did, then suddenly all your operators will be right-associative.
 Let's look at two different ASTs for the expression `3-2-1`.

 This is the default AST, implementing right-associativity.